The Existing Pavilion

 The Pavilion Project is a community group and registered charity working with local architects, AR Design Studio, to replace the dilapidated cricket pavilion and scoring huts at North Walls Recreation Ground in Winchester.

 The new pavilion will be used by a variety of sports clubs, community groups and local schools, too.
 It will also promote cricket by encouraging players, both male and female, of all abilities and ages.
 The building will be sustainable, accessible and available for all-year-round use.

-Planning consent for the proposed pavilion was granted in January this year; the target date for completion is early summer 2019.
+Planning consent for the proposed pavilion was granted in January 2018.
+We hope that the build will commence in 2019.

 "The Winchester Town Forum welcome the prospect of working in partnership on this and wish the team every success with their fundraising."

 -COUNCILLOR ANNE WEIR, CHAIR OF WINCHESTER CITY COUNCIL’S TOWN FORUM

 Cricket at all levels of the game, and by all ages, is played at North Walls Recreation Ground; many teams from across the district regard it as their “home” ground.

 The Hampshire Cricket Board hosts disability and All Stars (junior) cricket at North Walls and also the women’s Softball Cricket Festival, although the very poor existing location facilities threaten the continuation of these activities at this location.

 “I remember playing cricket many times at North Walls, and even then the pavilion was in a very sorry state.
 The proposed plans for a replacement are absolutely fantastic; such a unique design for a cricket pavilion – it will be quite something.
 I’m sure this new building will encourage more cricket to be played at this wonderful location, providing a new lease of life for local cricket at all levels.
 Good luck with the fundraising!”